HRA Calculator

 - Allocated HRA cannot exceed 50% of your basic salary.

 - Salaried employees cannot claim for deduction of the full rental amount.
-Instead, the least amount from the three provisions will be deemed as a suitable exemption.
+Instead, the least amount of the three provisions will be deemed as a suitable exemption.

 - Tax benefits of HRA are available alongside home loan tax rebates.